 We ran the commands and procedures mentioned in this article on an Ubuntu 22.04 LTS system.

-To view memory usage, we use the Ubuntu command line, Terminal application.
-You can open Terminal using either the system dash or the Ctrl+alt+T key combination.
+To view memory usage, we use the Ubuntu command line and Terminal application.
+You can open Terminal using the system dash or the Ctrl+alt+T key combination.

 Method 1: The free command